area17/twill/docs/content/2_guides/1_page-builder-with-blade/9_adding-navigation.md

 ### Tree rendering markup

-Now that we have the neccisary data in our blade file, we can write the markup.
+Now that we have the necessary data in our blade file, we can write the markup.

 We will change the contents of `resources/views/components/menu.php` to this: